First published: 12th March 2020

-This post summarises a document sent to 93digital clients explaining how 93digital will be continuing to work around the Coronavirus situation, and to provide the reassurance needed that our continuity planning means there will be limited impact to our business and client projects.
+This post summarises a document sent to 93digital clients by our Founder Alex, explaining how 93digital will be continuing to work around the Coronavirus situation, and to provide the reassurance needed that our continuity planning means there will be limited impact to our business and client projects.

 For all intensive purposes, it’s business as usual for us at 93digital.

 Working from home